 Scrub

-If your scalp is flaking or oily and feels sticky, try pure rhassoul clay.
-The clay scrubs away dry flakes while absorbing excess oil.
-Loelle's fine clays can also be used in your hair (besides as a face mask).
+If the scalp flakes or is oily and feels sticky, try pure rhassoul clay.
+The clay scrubs away dry flakes while fat is absorbed by the clay.

 Soothing treatment